Brenda Gabe Leadership Award

 Making a positive difference for women with disabilities was very much at the forefront of all of Brenda’s activities.

-The Brenda Gabe Leadership Award will next be presented in 2019.
+The Brenda Gabe Leadership Award will next be presented at this year’s AGM on November 21, 2019.

 Please note, previous nominees can be nominated again.

 Winner of the 2017 Biennial Brenda Gabe Leadership Award

 [Photo: Jenny Godwin.]
 Caption: Jenny sitting infront of a WDV banner and orange and purple balloons.
 She is smiling and holding a bunch of flowers.

 Jenny is a committed advocate for women with disabilities and driver of transformative change in regional communities.
 Jenny’s work has informed and strengthened partnerships to include women of all abilities.

 Jenny’s role with the Moira Shire Council Disability Advisory Committee, and involvements with Numurkah Community Learning Centre and the local Community House, has seen significant positive changes in attitudes, services and the built environment.